alexywang/yelp-photo-client/README.md

 */
 ```

+`getPhotos` is an async method that returns a promise of an array of photos.

 ## Query Params
 Query params can be optionally passed to the `getPhotos` method to be appended to the requests.
 Known useful parameters are: